It may come as no surprise that light affects most living beings.

 But what exactly is light?
 In this article, we'll deep dive into all things concerning the light spectrum, exploring the full spectrum of light as we know it in greater detail.

 We'll cover the three essential spectrums of light for health: going into detail on ultraviolet, visible, and infrared light.

 Some light we see (the visible light spectrum and its constituent colors), and some light we feel (infrared & UV), but no matter the type, all light affects us, our physiology, mood, and overall well-being!

-The three most essential spectrums of light
+Understanding the full spectrum of sunlight: The three vital spectrums of light

-Even though "light" can technically refer to the larger electromagnetic spectrum (containing everything from gamma rays to radio waves), there are only three primary spectrums of light that are the focus of everything and anything discussing light or full spectrum light and health.
+Even though "light" can technically refer to the larger electromagnetic spectrum (containing everything from gamma rays to radio waves), there are only three spectrums of light that are the focus of everything and anything discussing light or full spectrum light and health.